-The most common source of lower back pain is muscle strain; and your symptoms may be localized in the right side of your back.
+A muscle strain is a common cause of lower back pain and may be localized to the right side of your lower back.

-To help relieve your symptoms, you can try any of the following conservative treatments for lower right back muscle strain:
+To help relieve your symptoms, you can try any of the following at-home treatments for your lower right back muscle strain:

-- Massage therapy.
-A gentle massage can loosen tight muscles in your lower right back and provoke the release of pain-fighting endorphins.
+- Massage your back.
+A gentle massage can loosen tight muscles in your lower right back and provoke the release of pain-fighting hormones (endorphins).

 - Gently move your back muscles.
 When your muscle is strained, the small blood vessels rupture, leading to an inadequate blood supply to the sore tissues.1 Additionally, if you rest your back without any movement, there will be lesser blood flow and oxygen reaching the injured tissues.
 Apply heat to warm up the muscles, then do light stretches to facilitate more blood supply and stimulate the formation of new blood capillaries in the muscle.

 - Support your lumbar curve.
 Maintain your natural spinal alignment by using correct sitting, standing, and/or lying down posture.
 Adequate support for the inward curve in your lower spine will minimize stress on your injured back muscles and foster a better healing environment.

 - Use a lumbar brace.
 If you feel severe pain and cannot move your back, try using a lumbar stabilizing brace for the first day or two after your injury.
 A brace will help prevent sudden movement and also keep your back supported.